KirillSharafutdinov/revilio-ios/README.md

 - **Repository protocols**: Enable mock implementations for testing
 - **Use case isolation**: Test business logic without infrastructure dependencies
 - **View model testing**: Mock use cases and repositories for UI testing
-- **Camera fallback**: TODO StaticImageCameraRepository for run on simulator
+- **Camera fallback**: StaticImageCameraRepository for run on simulator (needs some finishing touches)

 ### Debug Infrastructure
 - **Logging system**: Unified logging through Logger protocol
 - **Event bus**: Cross-component communication for debug events
 - **Debug overlays**: Visual debugging tools for bounding boxes and text recognition

-This architecture provides a robust foundation for accessibility-focused applications, with particular attention to performance, internationalization, and adaptive interfaces.
-The clear separation of concerns enables maintainability and testability while the reactive programming model ensures responsive and predictable behavior.
+Clear separation of concerns and the use of protocols and abstractions make it easy to maintain and test.

+## 🗺️ Roadmap & Future Enhancements

+I'm committed to expanding Revilio's capabilities through ongoing development.

+- **LiDAR Integration**: Implement distance estimation to located objects and texts for supported devices
+- **Language Expansion**: Add support for Spanish, Portuguese, Hindi and Bengali across all application layers
+- **Model Upgrade**: Transition from YOLOv8 to custom-trained YOLO11 for improved accuracy and performance
+- **Dataset Enhancement**: Significant expansion and refinement of custom object dataset to improve detection quality
+- **Comprehensive testing**: Extensive tests will be written to maintain high quality and facilitate future development.

 # 🚀 Installation and usage